 Discover Things to do at Inle Lake, Myanmar

-As Myanmar is opening its doors to tourism, travellers have the opportunity to marvel at its treasures.
+As Myanmar is opening its doors to tourism, travelers have the opportunity to marvel at its treasures.
 Most rush to Bagan and the thousands of surrounding pagodas.

-However, more in-the-know visitors head to a blue jewel nested in the green mountains of the Shan State.
+However, more in-the-know visitors head to a blue jewel nestled in the green mountains of the Shan State.
 Here we discover the things to do at Inle Lake.

 The best season to enjoy the lake is from October to March, the most ideal being November to February.
 I personally visited in October and had very pleasant and sunny weather.
 There were only occasional showers in the mountains, which didn’t bother me.